Asynchronous I/O on linux

 Introduction

 Consider the case of a web server with multiple clients connected.
 There is one network (socket) channel and probably also one file channel for each client (the files must be read, and the data must be passed to the client over the network).
-One problem is, how to determine which client socket to send information to next - since, if we send on a channel whose output buffer is full, we will pointlessly block and delay sending of information to other clients needlessly.
+One problem is, how to determine which client socket to send information to next - since, if we send on a channel whose output buffer is full, we will block the process and needlessly delay sending of information to other clients, some of which potentially do not have full output buffers.
+Another problem is to avoid wasting processor cycles in simply checking whether it is possible to perform I/O — to extend the web server example, if all the output buffers are full, it would be nice if the application could sleep until such time as any one of the buffers had some free space again (and be automatically woken at that time).

-In general Asynchronous I/O revolves around two functions: The ability to determine that input or output is immediately possible (in the case of a network connection, terminal, or certain other devices) or that a pending I/O operation has completed.
+In general Asynchronous I/O revolves around two functions: The ability to determine that input or output is immediately possible without blocking or to queue I/O operations, and then determine that a pending I/O operation has completed.
 Both cases are examples of asynchronous events, that is, they can happen at any time during program execution, and the process need not actually be waiting for it to happen (though it can do so).
 The distinction between the two is largely a matter of operating mode (it is the difference between performing a read operation, for example, and being notified when the data is in the application's buffer, compared to simply being notified when the data is available and asking that it be copied to the application's buffer afterwards).
-Note however that the first case is arguably preferable since it potentially avoids a redundant copy operation.
+Note however that the first case is arguably preferable since it potentially avoids a redundant copy operation (the kernel already knows where the data knows to be, and doesn't necessarily need to read it into its own buffer first).

-However I/O isn't the only thing that can happen asynchronously; unix signals can arrive, mutexes can be acquired/released, file locks can be obtained, sync() calls might complete, etc. All these things are also asynchronous events that may need to be dealt with.
+Note that I/O isn't the only thing that can happen asynchronously; unix signals can arrive, mutexes can be acquired/released, file locks can be obtained, sync() calls might complete, etc. All these things are also (at least potentially) asynchronous events that may need to be dealt with.
+Unfortunately the POSIX world doesn't generally recognize this; for instance there is no asynchronous version of the fctnl(fd, F_SETLKW ...) function.

 open() in non-blocking mode